Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 }
 ```

 Although these tests no longer exercise the full integration scope, they are still driven by functional requirements of the app.
-Because we already have another high-level test that covers the entire endpoint, we can keep these more narrow without sacrificing overall confidence.
+Because we already have another high-level test that covers the entire endpoint, we can keep these more narrow without sacrificing the overall confidence.

-This trade-off makes sense if we're trying to improve execution speed, but I would recommend to stick to high-level tests as much as possible, at least until it becomes a problem.
+This trade-off makes sense if we're trying to improve the execution speed, but I would recommend to stick to high-level tests as much as possible, at least until it becomes a problem.

 Finally, we may also want to do something to ensure that our Redis caching layer works correctly as well.
 Even though we're using it in our tests, it never actually returns a cached response because the database gets reset between tests.